tomlovesgithub/CV/README.md

 <a name="profile"></a>

 ## Profile
-I am a creative mind with a natural aptitude when it comes fixing things.
+I am a creative mind with a natural aptitude when it comes to fixing things.
-I've had experience programming in **Ruby**, **Javascript**, **HTML5**, **CSS**, **SQL** and such frameworks as **Rails**, **MERN** (Mongo, Express, Node.js and React).
+I've had experience programming in **Ruby**, **Javascript**, **HTML5**, **CSS**, **SQL** and such frameworks as **Rails** and **MERN** (Mongo, Express, Node.js and React).

 Before starting my programming journey I had worked in a variety of different roles.
-I was seeking a path to career, but rather gained valuable skills and grew personally.
+I was seeking a path to a career, but rather gained valuable skills and grew personally.

-I feel I've grown up with at a special time for technology, and have been engaged with technology from a young age.
+I feel I've grown up during a special time for technology and have been engaged with technology from a young age.
 I've always had an interest in tech and hardware.
-Even before i began programming i was an advocate for cryptocurrencies, and already had a keen interest in the potential of blockchain technology.
+Even before I began programming I was an advocate for cryptocurrencies and already had a keen interest in the potential of blockchain technology.

-My Interests and creative ambitions led me to study at Makers, I am now looking for my first role in tech; I would love to find a creative workplace that can benefit from, and challenge my abilities, helping me continue to learn and progress.
+My interests and creative ambitions led me to study at Makers, I am now looking for my first role in tech; I would love to find a creative workplace that can benefit from, and challenge my abilities, helping me continue to learn and progress.

 <a name="projects"></a>
 ## Projects